extrablind/monithomebundle/readme.md

 # MonitHomeBundle Documentation

 ### Note
 !!!
-This is a work in progress but working project !!!
+This is a work in progress !!!
-!!!
-Feel free to contribute !!!
+Please report any bug, feel free to contribute

 ### What is this about ?
 * This symfony bundle is a controller for MySensors in early stage written in full php.